 Students enrolled in the BMBS require a wireless-enabled, personal laptop computer* to undertake scheduled learning activities.
 Online teaching methods require internet access.
 Wireless access to the Deakin network is available within the teaching spaces of the Deakin Medical School.

 Police Clearance and Working with Children requirements

 In accordance with Department of Human Services policy*, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
 Students will also be required to hold a current Working With Children Check and will also be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.

 HME201 represents Semester 1 of the Year 2 of the Bachelor of Medicine Bachelor of Surgery (BMBS) course and consists of a single unit of four credit points.
-The curriculum throughout the BMBS course is organised into four themes: Knowledge of Health and Illness; Doctor and Patient; Doctors, Cultures, Peoples and Institutions; and, Ethics, Law and Professional Development.
+The curriculum throughout the BMBS course is organised into four themes: Ethics, Law and Professional Development; Public Health Medicine; Doctor and Patient; and Knowledge of Health and Illness.

 Knowledge of Health and Illness (KHI)